 At the heart of every streamer lies a machine.
 Sometimes it is a laptop.
 Other times, a console.
 However, a Desktop PC is by far the best choice, as it offers the greatest encoding capabilities of all the machines at a reasonable price.

 Especially with Ryzen 3000 having been launched on July 7th, many features available on the X570 chipset are very beneficial for streamers & YouTubers.

-Our article on the best streaming pc has our list of recommended pc parts for a streaming pc.
+My article on the best streaming pc has my list of recommended pc parts for a streaming pc.
 It explains wherein the pc components you can cut corners, and where you need to spend a little extra.